Foreign Real Estate Investors

 FIRPTA Compliance and Foreign Real Estate Investor Compliance

 Foreign real estate investors are critical to the Miami Real Estate market.
 The Florida economy depends on tourism and international business.
-As a firm in the Miami and South Florida market, we routinely help foreign real estate investors evaluate their deals, manage compliance, and minimize their tax burden.
+As a Miami and South Florida firm, we routinely help foreign real estate investors evaluate their deals, manage compliance, and minimize their tax burden.
 Many CPAs not familiar with this world assume that participation in a 1031 Exchange relieves you of this requirement, but it generally does not.
-While there are some ways to avoid it, the conditions on the deal are rarely met, so it is important to plan to FIRPTA compliance before your sale occurs.
-If you have already made the sale and a 1031 Exchange and need to recover your FIRPTA withholding, a knowledgable international business CPA can help you comply and recover your money.
+While there are some ways to avoid it, the deal’s conditions are rarely met, so it is essential to plan for FIRPTA compliance before your sale occurs.
+If you have already made the sale and a 1031 Exchange and need to recover your FIRPTA withholding, a knowledgeable international business CPA can help you comply and recover your money.

-With the burgeoning world of short term rentals, foreign real estate investors have tremendous business opportunities to generate superior cash returns.
+With the burgeoning world of short-term rentals, foreign real estate investors have tremendous business opportunities to generate superior cash returns.
 This will require additional compliance in the United States, managing areas of bed taxes, sales tax, and income tax for this operating business.
 General real estate investment strategies of bonus depreciation and cost segregation still apply, but the additional layer of non-resident tax compliance also applies.
-Just like you need a knowledgable real estate agent and other professionals to manage your deals, a knowledgable foreign real estate investor CPA can help avoid pitfalls.
+Just like you need a knowledgeable real estate agent and other professionals to manage your deals, a knowledgeable foreign real estate investor CPA can help avoid pitfalls.

 Foreign real estate investors can have access to the American market and its incredible opportunities.
 Miami and South Florida have many real estate investors in the market.
 Compliance with regulator rules and reporting requirements like FIRPTA can avoid headaches and financial problems as you generate your business returns.